-We talk about how salt melts ice, and watching how quickly the erosion process takes place is pretty amazing, but I’m not sure if the science behind this activity means much to the preschoolers, but we do talk about how salt helps to melt ice and we make observations as we see the ice melting.
+We talk about how nd watching how quickly the erosion process takes place is pretty amazing.
+I’m not sure if the science behind this activity means much to the preschoolers, but we do talk about how salt helps to melt ice and we make observations as we see the ice melting.
 However, it’s the actual digging that captivates the hooligans.
 The task of freeing a bunch of treasures frozen in a block of ice always is so captivating that they always stay at it until every last goody has been hacked, chopped or melted out of its icy tomb.

 Last week I thought to turn this simple kids’ science experiment into a Halloween activity, using surgical gloves, food colouring and some Halloween craft items.
 It was a hit, and although the hands were quicker to melt than the solid blocks of ice we’ve used in the past, it still kept the girls entertained and learning for close to an hour.